 Delegate Appropriate Tasks

 Have a close look at your current workload and see if there are applicable tasks you could delegate to others.
-Small businesses owners usually think that they do the job better and so are very reluctant in delegating tasks to other people.
+Small business owners usually think that they do the job better and so are very reluctant in delegating tasks to other people.
 However, delegation can give you valuable time so you can focus on growing your business rather than spending all your time focusing on the day-to-day activities involved in running of your business.

 Prepare a list of tasks you could delegate.
 Most employees desire to develop in their jobs and would value the opportunity to have added responsibility or the chance to learn new skills.
 Try not to fall into the trap of only delegating the jobs you don’t really like doing and remember that you want to free up as much time as possible to allow you to work more strategically and effectively.